 There are many exhibits at this Public Aquarium, which require a special mention here.

-Enter the Aquarium and turn left to reach the kelp forest exhibit which recreates the ocean floor with kelp swaying in a two-storey tank.
+Enter the Aquarium and turn left to reach the kelp forest exhibit, which recreates the ocean floor with kelp swaying in a two-story tank.

 Fish swarm around you, making you feel as if you were standing on the ocean floor of Monterey Bay.

 You can find the Sea Otters Exhibit by turning left when you enter through the middle doors.

 It is one of the most loved exhibits of the Monterey Bay Aquarium.

 The otters are trained and fed three times a day.

 However, the sessions get crowded, so you must land up 10 minutes before starting to get the right spots.